overextended/overextended.github.io/docs/ox_lib/Client/streaming.md

 # Streaming

 Check if assets exist, such as models, and loads them into memory.
-Throws errors for invalid assets and returns false if it could not be loaded.
+Throws errors for invalid assets and returns true if the asset is loaded.

 ### lib.requestAnimDict
 ```lua